glenlong/wedding/src/content/pages/thanks/writing.md

 **I'll confirm receipt of your speech by email (usually within 24 hours) and send you some prompt questions to help me gather the material I'll need to write the first draft.**

-*Note: I'll aim to send you an edited version of your speech within 72 hours of receiving your answers.*
+*Note: I'll aim to send you the first draft of your speech within 72 hours of receiving your answers.*

 **I'm looking forward to working with you!**